botondf/minecraft-server-files/README.md

 # minecraft-server-files
-scripts, systemd units and config files for minecraft servers
+scripts, systemd units, and config files for a Minecraft Spigot server

 ---
 ## Dependencies